lucadelu/pyModis/docs/scripts/software.rst

 ===============

-The **pyModis scripts** provide you a complete toolkit to work with MODIS data, you can download, analyze, convert data.
-They are developed to work from command line and inside scripts to update automatically your MODIS files database.
+The **pyModis scripts** provide you a complete toolkit to work with MODIS data, you can download, analyze and convert data.
+They are developed to work from command line and inside scripts to update automatically your MODIS files dataset.

 Actually the tools are 5: